cucode/practical_web_api_design_UoI_WebCon_2016/README.md

 ## Seating and assistance with Tool installation

-  + Ensure everyone is up and running
+  + Setup instructions
+  + Ensure that cohorts have the installed technologies (At least half)
+  + Raise hand if there are any problems, we'll come around

 ## Greetings and Introduction to the Workshop (WC)

   + Introduction of Workshop Speakers
   + Overview of the topics
   + It's a big topic to get into 3 hours
+  + Encourage Paired programming and group exploration
   + Getting started

 ## Why HTTP APIs are Valuable (JM)